Optimal enzyme rhythms in cells: Extensions of the theory

-\item \textbf{Frequency-dependent cost.} Enzyme cost in bacteria can be defined by measured growth deficits after an artificial expression of protein.
-In experiments, the high growth deficit was found to be high directly after the perturbation, and it decreased after some hours.
-Possibly, ribosome levels or other cellular resources had gotten out of balance and the cell needed time to return to a balanced state \cite{szad:10}.
-If similar adjustments occur during metabolic oscillations, there will be higher costs during any increase in enzyme levels, and lower costs \emph{for the same enzyme levels} later on.
-Thus, our cost function would not only depend on enzyme levels, but also on their changes in time.
-Enzyme oscillations would come at an extra cost, and fast oscillations would be more costly because ribosome adaptation would be less able to follow fast periodic changes.
-To describe this effect in models, we would need to assume frequency-dependent enzyme cost functions.
-However, when biological rhythms are slow and predictable, as in day-night cycles, cells may be able to anticipate future ribosome demands, and there may be no such frequency-dependent costs.
+\item \textbf{Frequency-dependent cost.} Apparent enzyme costs in bacteria can be defined as the observable growth deficits after an overexpression of protein.
+In experiments, protein overexpression evokes a strong initial growth deficit, which decreases after some hours \cite{szad:10}: possibly, ribosome levels or other cellular resources get out of balance and the cell needs time to return to a balanced state.
+What if the same adjustments occur during slow metabolic oscillations?
+This would imply higher costs whenever enzyme levels are changing.
+Enzymes oscillations would be costly, and fast oscillations even more, because ribosome adaptation will be harder to achieve at high frequencies.
+To model this extra cost, we may assume frequency-dependent enzyme cost functions.
+However, when biological rhythms are slow and predictable (e.g.~day-night cycles), cells may be able to anticipate and regulate ribosome demands, and no frequency-dependent cost needs to be assumed.